Immunotherapy for Metastatic Breast Cancer

 Pembrolizumab |

 Possible side effects include fatigue, muscle pain, decreased appetite, itchiness, diarrhea, nausea, rash and constipation.
-Pembrolizumab can cause colitis (inflammation of the intestines), liver problems and hormone gland problems.
+Pembrolizumab can cause thyroid problems and other hormone problems, which may be permanent and lead to the need for hormone treatment.
+Pembrolizumab can also cause severe colitis and liver problems that sometimes can lead to hospitalization.
 In rare cases, pembrolizumab can cause lung inflammation, which can lead to death.
 Tell your health care provider right away if you have shortness of breath or other breathing problems while taking this drug. |

 Adapted from select sources [75]. |